-.
+Noopept, a powerful peptide nootropic with anxiolytic properties, is one of the most popular mood enhancement drugs.
+It also made our list of the best nootropics for focus.
 The benefit of a Noopept supplement over common racetams (such as Piracetam or Aniracetam) is that it’s much more potent.
-Noopept’s potency means you can get away with much smaller daily dosages to achieve the same mood-boosting effects.
+Noopept’s strength means you can get away with much smaller daily dosages to achieve the same mood-boosting effects.
 The daily recommended dosage for Noopept is around 10mg to 30mg.
 Piracetam requires 4 to 8 grams per day to achieve similar cognitive enhancement results.

 Studies suggest that Aniracetam is an anxiolytic (anxiety inhibiting) nootropic because it increases production of neurochemicals dopamine and serotonin in your brain.
 These two chemicals are primarily responsible for those “feel good” emotions associated with excitement, reward, and one’s zest for life.
 When these chemicals are low, depression, anxiety, and insomnia may occur.

 Taking Aniracetam for improving memory retention is common, but the results on mood improvement are positive as well.
 Those who experience mild cognitive disorders may also find that Aniracetam can support emotional stability.
 This added benefit is helpful to those struggling with depression and anxiety.